is a 2017 movie starring Channing Tatum, Daniel Craig, Adam

 "East L.A.- Rockin' the Barrio"

-to Cafe East L.A." is Tierra's latest album. produced
+to Cafe East L.A." is a CD by Tierra produced

 by the leader of the band, Rudy Salas.
 It's a return